 The subject property lies in an area of significant connected protection.
 The Forest Service owns the property to the west abutting the Alberg property.
 The unnamed stream from the north flows through Forest Service property, feeding the Thompson-Kisker pond/wetland that is connected by a culvert to off-channel habitat south of Hwy.
-2. The BNSF Railroad borders on the south, with a few private parcels and large amounts of Forest Service property beyond (Appendix A - Map 1).
+2 (deleted from the proposal).
+The BNSF Railroad borders on the south, with a few private parcels and large amounts of Forest Service property beyond (Appendix A - Map 3).